kiwiphoenix364/simple-shader/README.md

 The radius of the circle

 **.shader [public variable: Shader]**\
-The Shader that the ShaderAttachSprite is assigned to
+The Shader that the CircleShaderAttachSprite is assigned to

 **.smoothness [public variable: number]**\
 How slowly the circle can expand and contract